rawskijon/academic-kickstart/content/home/talks.md

 +++

 {{% alert note %}}
-<a href="https://www.jrawski.info/files/cv.pdf">See my CV</a> for a list of all my talks.
+<a href="https://www.jrawski.info/files/cv.pdf">See my CV</a> for a full list of all my talks.
 {{% /alert %}}